rust-lang/rust/src/tools/miri/README.md

 (In particular, the "fake" system RNG APIs make Miri **not suited for cryptographic use**!
 Do not generate keys using Miri.)

-All that said, be aware that Miri will **not catch all cases of undefined behavior** in your program, and cannot run all programs:

-* There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold.
-Miri tries to avoid false positives here, so if your program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.

-    In particular, Miri does not check that references point to valid data.
+All that said, be aware that Miri does **not catch every violation of the Rust specification** in your program, not least because there is no such specification.
+Miri uses its own approximation of what is and is not Undefined Behavior in Rust.
+To the best of our knowledge, all Undefined Behavior that has the potential to affect a program's correctness *is* being detected by Miri (modulo [bugs][I-misses-ub]), but you should consult [the Reference][reference-ub] for the official definition of Undefined Behavior.
+Miri will be updated with the Rust compiler to protect against UB as it is understood by the current compiler, but it makes no promises about future versions of rustc.

+Further caveats that Miri users should be aware of:

 * If the program relies on unspecified details of how data is laid out, it will still run fine in Miri -- but might break (including causing UB) on different compiler versions or different platforms.
+(You can use `-Zrandomize-layout` to detect some of these cases.)
 * Program execution is non-deterministic when it depends, for example, on where exactly in memory allocations end up, or on the exact interleaving of concurrent threads.
-Miri tests one of many possible executions of your program.
+Miri tests one of many possible executions of your program, but it will miss bugs that only occur in a different possible execution.
   You can alleviate this to some extent by running Miri with different values for `-Zmiri-seed`, but that will still by far not explore all possible executions.
 * Miri runs the program as a platform-independent interpreter, so the program has no access to most platform-specific APIs or FFI.
 A few APIs have been implemented (such as printing to stdout, accessing environment variables, and